 Finally, I spotted the turnaround at mile 20 just ahead, and felt a surge of happiness.
 Mile 20 of my first marathon was the point when my energy flagged, and I struggled so much to make it to the finish line.
 But this time, seeing mile 20 was a huge relief.
 I still had a lot of energy, and while my legs and feet were hurting, they showed no signs of needing to slow down.
 Wth only 6 miles left, I could really start to picture crossing the finish line.
 I no longer needed to hold back and conserve my energy.
 I could give it my all and make it to the end with no regrets.

 Around mile 21, I stopped for a drink at the water stop and knew it would be my last one.
-At this point, I didn’t know what my exact time was, as I hadn’t had a chance to note how many minutes were already on the clock when I had crossed the start line.
+At this point, I didn’t know what my exact time was, as I hadn’t had a chance to note how many minutes were already on the clock when I crossed the start line.
 However, based on my estimate, I thought I might still have a chance of hitting a sub 4-hour time if I picked up the pace and didn’t waste time walking through the water stations.
-I sped up to almost an 8:30 min/mile pace and focused all my might on not slowing down.
+I sped up to almost 8:30 min/mile and focused all my might on not slowing down.

 I watched mile 22, and then mile 23 tick by.
 And then, just before mile 24, I spotted the 4 hour pace group just ahead of me.
 I was so ecstatic that I threw my hands up in the air.
 I must have looked crazy, smiling my face off at mile 24, while runners all around me were gritting their teeth in pain, or stopping and limping to the side, nursing a strained calf or hamstring.
 I kept my eyes laser-focused on the pacer, and at mile 24.5, I passed him.
 I continued to speed up, until finally, I was just one stretch away from the finish line.
-I finished at a sprint (well, the fastest to a sprint that I could do at that point), and crossed the finish line filled with triumph.
+I broke into a sprint (well, the fastest to a sprint that I could do at that point), and crossed the finish line filled with triumph.

-As soon as I stopped running, my legs felt like incredibly tight and heavy.
+As soon as I stopped running, my legs felt incredibly tight and heavy.
 I waddled through the finisher’s chute, collecting my medal, water, and some snacks, and headed to meet my fiancé at our arranged meeting spot.
 It was from him that I learned that I had finished in 3 hours, 59 minutes, and 40 seconds.
 Just 20 seconds below my goal!
 I likely finished almost a minute ahead of the front of the 4 hour pace group, so the pacer must have unfortunately finished slightly behind what he had aimed for.
 My heart breaks for all the people running in that group, thinking they would finish in just under 4 hours, only to come up a few seconds or minutes short.
 But I’m so grateful that I continued to speed up, even after I had passed them, or I may not have hit my goal.

 Finish Line Time Check In: 3:59:40 at a 8:47/mile segmental pace (9:08 cumulative average pace)